MarsBased/handbook/sections/holidays.md

 ## Time off

-Everybody needs to be at home when the repairman/plumber/DSL technician/etc comes and might be easily distracted.
+Everybody needs to be at home when the repairman/plumber/DSL technician/etc. comes and might be easily distracted.

 Sometimes our most loved ones need to be taken care of.

 You might want to take a train to go for a long weekend on Friday but will be splitting the day into two.

 There are a million reasons why we have flexible schedules.
-Just drop us a line like “hey guys, Wednesday morning I might be off for three hours, I will catch up later” and that’s fine.
+Just drop us a line like “_hey folks, Wednesday morning I might be off for three hours, I will catch up later_” and that’s fine.
 A message on Slack on the #status channel will do.

 ## Sick leave